jruby/jrubyfx/README.md

 or the fils in samples/javafx for non-FXML (programatic JavaFX, but you should really look into FXML, its better) or see the [Getting Started Guide](https://github.com/jruby/jrubyfx/wiki/Getting-Started) and the Notes.

 If you want rdoc, run `rake rdoc`.
+Please note that there are lots of generated methods and conventions that are not in the RDoc.
+Please read the Getting Started Guide or the tutorials.

 Issues
 ------